Call Processing Architecture

 In general, Cisco Collaboration applications are deployed using virtualization, and two hardware configuration options are available with virtualization:

 TRCs are selected hardware configurations based on the Cisco Unified Computing System (UCS) servers.
-They are tested and documented for specific guaranteed performance, capacity, and application co-residency scenarios running "full-load" Unified Communications virtual machines.
-TRCs are intended for customers who want a packaged solution from Cisco that is pre-engineered for a specific deployment scenario and/or customers who are not necessarily experienced with virtualization.
+They include all the hardware platforms for Cisco Business Edition 6000 and 7000.
+They have a fixed hardware configuration and they are tested for specific guaranteed performance, capacity, and application co-residency scenarios.
+They are intended for customers who want a pre-engineered packaged solution with performance guarantee and/or customers who are not necessarily experienced with virtualization.

-The hardware configuration for each TRC is well defined, and deviation from this hardware configuration is very limited.
-For example, changing the CPU model or number of cores, changing the RAID configuration, or changing the storage type from SAN Fibre Channel (FC) to iSCSI with a B-Series TRC, would change the server qualification, and the server would not be considered as a TRC anymore but rather as specifications-based hardware.
+The hardware configuration for each TRC is well defined, and allowed deviation from this hardware configuration is very limited.
+For example, changing the CPU model or number of cores, or changing the RAID configuration of a TRC, would change the server qualification, and the server would not be considered as a TRC anymore but rather as specifications-based hardware.

 While specification-based hardware provides more flexible hardware configurations, some requirements must still be met.
 For example, there are requirements around the CPU model and minimum CPU speed, and vCenter is required in order to collect logs and statistics.
 With specifications-based hardware, it is important to understand that the hardware configuration has not been explicitly validated by Cisco with Cisco Collaboration applications.
 Therefore hardware compatibility cannot be guaranteed, and performance of the Cisco Collaboration applications cannot be predicted or assured.
-To obtain guidance on the performance of Cisco Collaboration applications with specifications-based hardware, use the TRCs as a reference.
+To obtain guidance on the performance of Cisco Collaboration applications with specifications-based hardware, use the TRCs or Cisco Business Edition 6000 and 7000 hardware platforms as references.
+For more information, refer to the documentation at http://www.cisco.com/go/uc-virtualized.

 The following section covers the hardware platforms specific to the Cisco call processing agents: